Free UK shipping for orders over £50

 Garlic

-Companion planting is a great way to organically get rid of aphids whilst also growing edibles for yourself, it's a win-win situation.
-These natural insect repellents include Nasturtium, Spearmint, southernwood, garlic, potatoes, parsley, basil, horseradish and stinging nettles.
+Gardeners have devised many ingenious tactics to battle insects while avoiding nasty chemicals.
+One great way to deter aphids and similar pests is to underplant with plants they hate.
+Companion planting is a fantastic way to organically get rid of aphids while also growing edibles for yourself—it’s a win-win situation.
+Some natural insect repellents include nasturtium, spearmint, southernwood, garlic, potatoes, parsley, basil, horseradish, and stinging nettles.

 Ladybird Dill